sanjanb/sanjanb.github.io/_achievements/ai-visionaries-expo-winner.md

 ## We Did It! 🥇

-**Thrilled to announce our team took the top spot at the AI Visionaries Expo 2025!**
+**Thrilled to announce Team Rizz Coders took the top spot at the AI Visionaries Expo 2025!**

-What an incredible day of innovation and competition!
-Our team is absolutely ecstatic to have won the AI Visionaries Expo, hosted by the brilliant **Department of Artificial Intelligence and Data Science** at **GSSS Institute of Engineering and Technology for Women**.
+What an incredible day of innovation and competition! **Team Rizz Coders** is absolutely ecstatic to have won the AI Visionaries Expo, hosted by the brilliant **Department of Artificial Intelligence and Data Science** at **GSSS Institute of Engineering and Technology for Women**.

+### Team Rizz Coders
+Our winning team consisted of three passionate AI enthusiasts:
+- **Sanjan B M** - Team Lead & AI Architect
+- **Mayank M** - Technical Developer & Innovation Specialist
+- **MD Fakruddin** - Solutions Engineer & System Designer

 {% include figure.liquid loading="eager" path="assets/img/achievements/ai-visionaries-winners-with-judges.jpg" title="AI Visionaries Expo 2025 Winner" class="img-fluid rounded z-depth-1" caption="Celebrating our first place victory at AI Visionaries Expo 2025 with judges and fellow winners" %}